n-grace-henry/MS-Thesis/march_progress_log.md

 Adding 4:1 IPA:acetyle chloride to the 4 standard mixes and the three scale samples and heating 120 minutes.

 Blowing down overnight to dry before starting on the next step.

+## 2023-03-28
+I realized that I left the heat on overnight as well so it's possible the samples are all burned.
+Visually they look normal.
+To be safe I am remaking the 4 standards following the same steps as yesterday but I will try to carry on with the same scale samples.

+Letting the scale samples sit and redoing the esterfication step with the four new standards.